‘No clear way’ for Ukrainian refugees to link up with UK hosts under new scheme

 Jenni Regan, chief executive at iMix, which represents refugee and asylum charities in the UK, said that while the sector “welcomed” the speed at which the scheme had been implemented, there were “concerns about just how many people from Ukraine this is actually going to help at this stage”.

-“The government have made it clear that they are not in a position to support the matching process, instead, relying on charities, faith and community groups to provide outreach and matching opportunities.”
+“The government have made it clear that they are not in a position to support the matching process, instead relying on charities [as well as] faith and community groups to provide outreach and matching opportunities.”

-Announcing the scheme on Monday, Mr Gove said he hoped individuals and community groups would be able to “match” with refugees using social media, adding that charities would help in the process.
+Announcing the scheme, Mr Gove said he hoped individuals and community groups would be able to “match” with refugees using social media, adding that charities would help with the process.

-But Ms Regan raised alarm about this, saying that it would only benefit those who are “digitally savvy”, adding: “This method is also concerning in terms of safeguarding on both sides.”
+But Ms Regan raised concerns about this, saying that it would only benefit those who are “digitally savvy”, and adding: “This method is also concerning in terms of safeguarding on both sides.”

 “Heartbreakingly, the people whose lives depend on that visa and that hosting programme are struggling and waiting.
 For all the goodwill that there is in the UK, the people whose lives depend on this process are not in the country.”